-Well, after you know, your website must have effective SEO, you have to solve a problem: what are SEO metrics?
+Well, after you launch your website or you hire a professional web developer for launching your website after you will realize that your website must have effective SEO.
+Then you have to solve a problem: What are SEO metrics?
 And How to improve your SEO metric, ideally?

 Webmasters work with advanced search engines that update their algorithms every day.
 Therefore SEO isn’t an exact science.
 But the good news is you can learn about it and affect your audiences.